Simply White is a beautiful white Benjamin Moore paint color that is very popular among homeowners and designers.

 Simply White vs. Cloud White

 Cloud White is a good white paint color made by Benjamin Moore.
-It has beige and gray undertones, but will still look really white on your walls.
+It has yellow, beige and gray undertones, but will still look pretty white on your walls.

-While Cloud White is a good color for nearly anywhere, it does not have that clean look that Simply White does, because of the gray in it.
-If you want a warm white that isn’t yellowy though, Cloud White should be on your short list.
+While Cloud White is a good color for nearly anywhere, it does not have that clean look that Simply White does, because of the greige in it.
+If you want a warm white that isn’t too yellowy though, Cloud White should be on your short list.

 Simply White vs. Westhighland White